Previous

 least decently

-documents of Callas in good form, the sound quality of this stereo
+of Callas in good form, the sound quality of this stereo Barbiere

 After

-we have "live" from Cologne the following July.
-This
+that we have "live" from Cologne the following July.
+This is only available

 8.